prajwalkr/SnapSudoku/README.md

 > The only 3rd party library required is  *OpenCV*.
 The Neural Network created was trained with around 250 digits.
 The constants used in the training phase, the training data-set is in this repository itself.

-Here are some images through the process:
+Here are some illustrations of the different stages:
 -------

 > After Preprocessing: